 Sky and Linda meet on vacation and become engaged.
 When Sky introduces Linda to his best friend, Jeff, Linda and Jeff fall in love and marry.
 But Jeff's work puts a strain on the marriage and a divorce is planned.
 Sky uses an experimental memory loss drug to make Linda and Jeff forget their rough times (and the fact that they were married) and they fall in love all over again.Written by

 Ron Kerrigan <firstname.lastname@example.org>

 MGM studio chief Louis B. Mayer quickly rushed this movie into production to cash in on the popularity of the newly discovered Greer Garson, who had just triumphed in Goodbye, Mr. Chips (1939).
-But despite it's title, the movie was all but forgotten and was a box office dud.
+But despite this, the movie was a box office dud, and was all but forgotten until finding a new life on television, where it has remained a favorite for 60 years.
 See more »

 Was this review helpful to you?